smo0ths/UE4CommOpti/README.md

 r.DetailMode=2 ; 0 for PERFORMANCE
 r.RefractionQuality=1 ; 0 for PERFORMANCE
 r.ParticleLightQuality=1 ; 0 for PERFORMANCE
-r.ParticleMinTimeBetweenTicks=8 ; 16 for PERFORMANCE (ms between ticks)
+r.ParticleMinTimeBetweenTicks=8 ; 16 for PERFORMANCE
 r.EmitterSpawnRateScale=0.5 ; 0.25 for PERFORMANCE
 r.LensFlareQuality=0 ;
 r.MotionBlurQuality=0 ;